Washington County Jail (Fayetteville, Arkansas)

 The Washington County Jail is a historic former civic building at 90 South College Avenue in Fayetteville, Arkansas.
-Built in 1896, this building was the fourth to serve as county jail, and was in use until 1973, making it the longest tenured in county history.
-The Romanesque Revival building was designed by W. B. Reese, and is locally unusual and distinctive for its medieval appearance.
-It is built out of load-bearing stone, square cut and laid in irregular courses, with a rough quarry-cut finish.
+Built in 1896, this building was the fourth to serve as county jail and was in use until 1973, making it the longest tenured in county history.
+The Romanesque Revival building was designed by W. B. Reese and is locally unusual and distinctive for its medieval appearance.
+It is built out of load-bearing stone, square-cut and laid in irregular courses, with a rough quarry-cut finish.
 Most of the building is of darker shades with trim in lighter shades.
-Nominally two stories in height, the rightmost bay has a square tower with crenellated parapet.
+Nominally two stories in height, the rightmost bay has a square tower with a crenellated parapet.

 The building, which is now in private hands, was listed on the National Register of Historic Places in 1978.